-To start, try defining the category within which your product/service exists and who will benefit from it.
+First, define the category within which your product/service exists and who will benefit from it.
 You want to truly understand who your audience is and not just what you might think it is.
-This is an important part of your startup marketing strategy.
+This is an integral part of your startup marketing strategy.
 You want to stay as customer-focused as possible.
-Map out your ideal customer’s segments such as their pains, gains, and challenges.
-When you are able to work with your small team of dedicated employee’s that handle marketing or sales, then you can craft the right Value Proposition for each audience.
+Map out your ideal customer segments, such as their pains, gains, and challenges.
+When you can work with your small team of dedicated employees that handle marketing or sales, you can craft the right Value Proposition for each audience.

 A great resource for this is the Business Model Canvas and Value Proposition Canvas, along with the Value Proposition Design Book by the folks at Strategyzer (Alan Smith, Alexander Osterwalder, Gregory Bernarda, Trish Papadakos, and Yves Pigneur).
-This book will help guide you in understanding what it takes to strategically position yourself for success.
-Make sure you walk out of step 1 with a happy face because now you understand you know who you are truly catering toward for your business.
+This book will help you understand what it takes to position yourself strategically for success.
+Make sure you walk out of step 1 with a happy face because now you know who you genuinely cater to for your business.

 Branding is more important than ever before in this marketing-saturated world we currently live in.
 When developing a memorable brand, make sure you are strategizing through your roots.
-Really showcase where your brand is coming from and what they are focusing on.
-Outline why your startup exists, what’s the purpose, and why does it work.
+Showcase where your brand is coming from and what they are focusing on.
+Outline why your startup exists, its purpose, and why it work.
 You should already be halfway there because of step 1.

 After many hours of research and trial-and-error, you should walk out with a few examples you are happy with.
-You want your brand name, URL and website to all match the same band name.
+You want your brand name, URL, and website to match the same brand name.

-In this digital age of social media and marketing, your website presence and startup marketing plan are more crucial and more complicated than it ever has been.
+In this digital age of social media and B2B strategic marketing, your website presence and startup marketing plan are more crucial and complicated than ever.
 Web presence no longer requires having just a functional website; you need a sophisticated website that performs multiple roles.
 Think of your website as a home base for your ideal customers rather than a simple showcase of useless information.
 This should be the hub of your startup marketing strategy.

 Adding components to your website only increases the likelihood of reaching your potential audience, leading today’s marketers to implement content-rich and customer-centered written content.
-You want to utilize social media with a dynamic Facebook, LinkedIn, and Twitter page at a minimum for all your content to be showcased to readers throughout the world.
-You’ll be surprised at how many people that are business decision-makers are on social media.
-Depending on the business you’re in, some also develop their own Web apps, Facebook apps, iPhone apps and more, but all carry social platforms also and utilize their website to the fullest potential.
+You want to utilize social media with a dynamic Facebook, LinkedIn, and Twitter page at a minimum for all your content to be showcased to readers worldwide.
+You’ll be surprised at how many business decision-makers are on social media.
+Depending on your business, some also develop their own Web apps, Facebook apps, iPhone apps, and more, but all carry social platforms and utilize their website to the fullest potential.

 Having a web presence will get your website seen above your competitors and is crucial for your startup marketing plan.
 Most who don’t embrace change will fall behind in the technology race.
 With businesses switching to a digital presence now, it’s only a matter of time till your digital presence will need an uplift, but that’s down the road.

 Quick Tip: Get your web presence correct before you launch or relaunch!
-Design of a business or website is super important now, more than ever, and communicates and serves as eye candy.
-What will make your website flourish is content and resources?
+The design of a business or website is crucial now, more than ever, and it communicates and serves as eye candy.
+What will make your website flourish is content and resources.
 Site content should be embedded with the most relevant SEO keywords and clear visual elements.
-Search Engine Optimization is your key to getting your content seen by your ideal customers.
+Search Engine Optimization is the key to getting your content seen by your ideal customers.
 With the never-ending onslaught of mobile devices, be sure that your website is fully responsive.

 Few businesses these days can get by without successful written content.
 Quality content is the core of a modern marketing strategy for a startup.
-It should reinforce the company’s strategy and brand purpose, promote its product/service category, define credentials, build trust, and show how they are the thought leaders of this industry.
-The promotion of written content on social media is critical to getting the most mileage out of your piece
+It should reinforce the company’s strategy and brand purpose, promote its product/service category, define credentials, build trust, and show how they are the thought leader of the industry.
+Promoting written content on social media is critical to getting the most mileage out of your piece.

 Your startup’s blog is your marketing frontman.
-Your startup’s blog section of the website should be set up properly, designed professionally, and managed well.
-Thoughtful content strategies need to be developed, writers appointed, guest programs implemented and content carefully planned and produced.
-You can even do infographics, video’s and testimonials as content, but written content is always one of the most effective forms in reaching your ideal customers.
+Your startup’s website blog section should be set up correctly, designed professionally, and managed well.
+Thoughtful content strategies need to be developed, writers appointed, guest programs implemented, and content carefully planned and produced.
+You can even do infographics, videos, and testimonials as content, but written content is always one of the most effective forms of reaching your ideal customers.

-Don’t forget to add Call-to-Action’s at the end of your written content pieces.
-You want your reader to want more information about whatever their challenges consist of and how your solutions could be the answer.
+Don’t forget to add a Call-to-Action at the end of your written content pieces.
+You want your reader to want more information about their challenges and how your solutions could be the answer.

 Videos and Guerrilla Marketing

-Both B2B or B2C startups can gain a lot by implementing video and/or guerrilla marketing programs in the right way.
+Both B2B and B2C startups can gain a lot by implementing video and guerrilla marketing programs in the right way.
 These tactics can increase awareness and word-of-mouth.
-They should be strategically produced and put into play, without going overboard.
+They should be strategically produced and put into play without going overboard.
 Doing so too fast or the wrong way can cause this method to backfire for your business.

 SEO and Link-building

-SEO and link-building initiatives must be applied to ensure that your website, blog, and social media marketing activities have a strong technical infrastructure.
-This ensures that your content is effectively processed by search engines for maximum exposure to your audience.
+SEO and link-building initiatives must be applied to ensure your website, blog, and social media marketing activities have a strong technical infrastructure.
+This ensures that search engines effectively process your content for maximum exposure to your audience.

-A smart link-spreading and link-baiting strategy should be closely orchestrated with the digital PR and social media marketing program.
+A smart link building strategy should be closely orchestrated with digital PR and a social media marketing program.
 Keywords are important.
 Research them, develop them, expand upon them, and let them help drive your content with your startup marketing strategy.

-Quick Tip: Do whatever you can to receive the proper research and strategy in place.
-Starting to implement content without proper direction will cost you lost time, energy, and money.
-Working with a certified Inbound Marketing group (like ourselves) will allow you to create these strategies for a wide range of clientele, and to expedite the process and get the components in place for successful content.
+Quick Tip: Proper keyword research and strategy is essential when starting.
+Implementing content without proper direction will cost you lost time, energy, and money.
+Working with a certified Inbound Marketing group (like ourselves) will allow you to create these strategies, expedite the process, and get the components in place for successful content.
 It typically takes a whole team to finish the process of content marketing for a business of any size.

-Once you’ve established your startup’s brand and are creating steady content for your potential customers, you’re in a better position to develop an effective Outbound Marketing (advertising) program.
+Once you’ve established your startup’s brand and are creating steady content, you’re in a better position to develop an effective Outbound Marketing (advertising) program.

 Online Advertising (PPC)

-When the previous steps are put in place, you’ve now created a strong and cost-effective launch program for your startup’s marketing.
+With the previous steps implemented, you’ve created a robust and cost-effective launch program for your startup’s marketing.
 Once you implement this and begin running the program, be ready to always update your current strategy and enhance it.
 This is what this step is all about—kicking off an online Outbound (advertising) program.
 Outbound has generally been annoying with customers in this digital age and is hard to measure.
-With the right outbound efforts, make sure you guide the ideal customer to read your content.
+With the right outbound efforts, make sure you guide your ideal customer to your content.

 A Google AdWords program (pay-per-click) is typically the best place to start.
-If you harness it well, it can be cost-effective, flexible, and highly scalable.
-Other search engine ad networks like Yahoo/Bing, Facebook Ads, and other strategic banner campaigns should also be considered.
-Facebook and LinkedIn ads are very useful for social media outbound marketing efforts.
+It can be cost-effective, flexible, and highly scalable if you harness it well.
+Other search engines ad networks like Yahoo/Bing, Facebook Ads, and other strategic banner campaigns can also be considered.
+Facebook and LinkedIn ads are beneficial for social media outbound marketing efforts.

-Once your brand and service are well-established it becomes effective to develop PR initiatives to strategically drive events, high profile awareness campaigns with big media, and high impact events.
+Once your brand and service are well-established, developing PR initiatives to strategically drive events, high-profile awareness campaigns with big media, and high-impact events becomes practical.
 This allows you to build brand recognition with the right audiences.
 Putting your web presence and content in place helps make this even more impactful, as people can stay engaged with your brand.

 Taking advantage of exposure to audiences in relevant media, critical conferences, and eventually, radio and TV can offer you valuable visibility when appropriate.
 The only setback with Television is the cost factor for the time you’re given.

-Campaigns that are crowdsourced have become another tool in the social marketing toolkit.
-Both early-stage startups and large companies are tapping into the power of people for contest-based campaign ideas as well as viral content marketing development.
+Crowdsourced campaigns have become another tool in the social marketing toolkit.
+Both early-stage startups and large companies are tapping into the power of people for contest-based campaign ideas and viral content marketing development.